 Chronic Medical Condition

-Chronic conditions can make college a difficult decision, because you always want to live as normal a life as possible.
-Yet, there’s always a chance you may have to be able to complete a semester, and withdrawing after college deadlines can be quite pricey in tuition.
-Luckily, students still qualify for insurance.
-Your student is not alone in this dilemma.
+Chronic conditions complicate the decision to attend college.
+Students want to live as normal a life as possible, but the possibility of losing tuition due makes it a difficult decision for family finances.
+Luckily, these students still qualify for insurance.
+If your student is one of them, they are not alone in this dilemma.
 One percent of students reported having cancer at some point in their lives, and 2.5 percent reported heart conditions.
 Over 3 percent had high blood pressure and over 2 percent have diabetes.

 Drug and Alcohol Addiction

 Like health or life insurance, tuition insurance protects your finances in case of something unforeseen happen, even if it’s from a pre-existing condition.
-Purchase tuition insurance before the next semester begins to make sure your student’s covered.
-Don’t expect payout if you your student drops out for a semester if the condition isn’t deemed serious enough by a mental health or other medical professional to warrant a medical withdrawal.
-When in doubt of what’s covered and how much, refer to the policy statements and information provided by your current or potential insurance provider.
+Purchase tuition insurance before the next semester begins.
+Don’t expect payout if your student drops out of a semester if the condition isn’t deemed serious enough by a mental health or other medical professional to warrant a medical withdrawal.
+When in doubt of what’s covered and how much, refer to the policy statements provided by your current or potential insurance provider.